Soup with chunks of beef and vegetables in a white pot. There is a white bowl with soup beside

 Other ground meat– Most ground meats would work interchangeably for the beef in this recipe.

-Vegetables– You could certainly add in or substitute other vegetables.
-Winter squash like butternut or acorn you could add or substitute the potatoes.
-Parsnips, celery, peas, and corn would all be great additions to the beef goulash.
+Vegetables– You could certainly add in, or substitute, other vegetables.
+Winter squash like butternut or acorn can substitute the potatoes.
+Parsnips, celery, peas, and corn would all be great additions to beef goulash.

 Pasta- Macaroni was almost always present in the beef goulash I remember, but any kind of small pasta would work well.
 Pasta like rotelle, fusilli, cavatappi, farfalle, ziti, etc.